Moving From Survive to Thrive

 - It is a myth to think that we are ever truly independent.
 We all need and support each other all our lives.
 We are all a good mix of weak, strong, dependent and independent.

-Many people with vestibular disorders experience dizziness-related depression - find more information on our Dealing With Depression page.
+- Many people with vestibular disorders experience dizziness-related depression.

 Positive Coping with Health Conditions: A Self-Care Workbook [PDF] by Drs.
 Dan Bilsker, Joti Samra and Elliot Goldner